 Virtual Reality is a world of imaginary things; It is a use of computer technology to generate simulated environment per se space or under water and can generate realistic images, sounds and other sensations.
 To experience it, you need VR headsets like Oculus Rift headset, Day Dream headsets (yet to be launched).

-Wherein Augmented Reality (AR) is a blend of virtual and real environment as it generates imaginary things in the real world and you can differentiate between the two.
+Wherein Augmented Reality (AR) is a blend of a virtual and real environment as it generates imaginary things in the real world and you can differentiate between the two.
 You can experience the technology on your smartphone, tablet or AR glasses.

 Both technologies sound mesmerizing and alluring but there must be more to it.
 As you can’t carry a VR headset along with you everywhere you go.
 Eventually, smart glasses would come into being.
 Then again, not everyone wants to wear glasses all the time.